smrtyviks/Playwright/README.md

 Using Playwright tool to perform the actions on the Application and verify the Bag.

 # Tests
-Tests are stored in the Test directory
+Tests are stored in the Tests directory